ComputationalPhysics/uiofysmaster/README.md

 uiofysmaster
 ============

-LaTeX package that provides a front page and other snacks for master thesises at the Physics departement at the University of Oslo.
+LaTeX package that provides a front page and other snacks for master theses at the Physics departement at the University of Oslo.

 Usage
 -----